 The Codabar barcode is the traditional code and is applied for transportation/drawing, printing direction, and delivery as well as for managing state equipment.
 This symbology enables the encoding of series of up to 16 digits, 10 number digits, and 6 special characters like “+” (plus), “-” (minus).
 There is also 4 starts/stop code options when applying the Codabar.
 The characters (A, B, C, or D) must be inserted at the start or end of a series.
-The following image is displaying how it works.
+The following image is displaying how the tool scans a barcode online.

-Interleaved 2 of 5 (ITF) is a constant two-width barcode encoding symbols.
+Interleaved 2 of 5 (ITF) is a constant two-width barcode encoding symbol.
 It is applied on 135 films, for ITF-14 barcodes, and on packages of some items, while the items bounded are marked with UPC or EAN.
 ITF encodes combinations of digits; the leading digit is encoded in the five black lines, while the next digit is encoded in the five white lines interleaved.
 This is how it works.

 Standard 2 of 5 is a pretty uncomplicated symbology.
 In this, encoding data is encoded in the breadth of the bars.
 The extents in the barcode endure only to divide the bars themselves.
 Also, a bar may be broad or small, a broad bar usually being 3 times as broad as a small bar.
 The accurate size of the extents is not decisive but it usually has the same breadth of a small bar.

 The Code 93 barcode is a modernized, more stable, and dense variant of the Code 39 code, which is suitable to understand both letters and numbers.
 It is applied in the military and automotive domains.
 It is shorter and more effective than Code 39 and has bigger data repetition, to give greater protection.
 It also incorporates 5 unique figures that Code 39 does not have.
 Code 93 cannot be shipped in conventional ASCII characters and each character is denoted by a specific numerical value.

 The following image is displaying the decoding of Code 93 by ByteScout barcode online scanner.